How is dog poop supposed to look

 Diet directly influences these characteristics.
 High-quality nutrition tends to produce well-formed specimens.
 Transitioning to a new food should be gradual to avoid unexpected changes.
 If you’re curious about behaviour modification techniques like clicker training, check out this article on why do you use a clicker for dog training.
 Understanding nutritional needs can also enhance overall well-being.

-See also Is prednisolone safe for dogs
+See also What fruit is not safe for dogs to eat

 Recognising Signs of Digestive Issues